Exploring Parameter Redundancy in the Unitary Coupled-Cluster Ansatze for Hybrid Variational Quantum Computing: Theory and method

 \subsection{Unitary coupled-cluster variational quantum eigensolver}

-In the UCC ansatze, the UCC operator is the exponential of the conventional cluster operator minus its Hermitian conjugate.
+The UCC ansatz entails a unitary evolution of starting state formed by an exponential parameterization of the wavefunction.
+The unitary evolution is implemented on a quantum computer using a set of one and two-qubit gates.
 For molecular systems, the cluster operator consists of all the excitation operators from the occupied orbitals to the virtual orbitals, which, when acting on the single reference state, produces a linear combination of all possible excited determinants.
 In practice, the cluster operator is usually truncated to singles, doubles, or a few more excitations.
 In this work we mainly use the UCCSD approach.
 The reference state is usually taken to be the Hartree--Fock state of the molecular system, $| \text{HF} \rangle$.
 Hence a parametrized UCC ansatz is given by

 where for a UCCSD ansatz we have

 with $i, j, \cdots$ being occupied spin orbital indices and $a, b, \cdots$ being virtual spin orbital indices.
 Here $t_i^a, t_{ij}^{ab}$ are the single and double cluster amplitudes.
 The task of VQE is then to provide the minimum value of the expectation value of the Hamiltonian $H$ with respect to the parameterized state as